DavidWells/davidwells.io-v1/content/blog/2019-07-16-serverless-function-auth-strategies.md

 **Drawbacks of this approach:**

-- this authentication method is hard to share across multiple functions as your API grows and can lead to non DRY code
+- this authentication method is hard to share across multiple functions as your API grows and can lead to non-DRY code
-- Caching can be a challenge and if your authentication is an expensive operation or takes a while this can result in a slower UX and cost you more in compute time.
+- Caching can be a challenge, and if your authentication is an expensive operation or takes a while, this can result in a slower UX and cost you more in compute time.

 ### 2. Middleware

-Next up we have the middleware approach to authentication.
-This is still happening at the code level but now your logic that verifies the user is allowed to access the function is abstracted up a level into reusable middleware.
+Next up, we have the middleware approach to authentication.
+This is still happening at the code level, but now your logic that verifies the user is allowed to access the function is abstracted up a level into reusable middleware.

-MiddyJs does a great job at enabling a sane middleware approach in lambda functions
+MiddyJs does a great job at enabling a sane middleware approach in lambda functions.

 ```js
 const middy = require('middy')